 PRIORITY DATES exist because some aid programs have limited funds available and are awarded on a first come, first served basis.
 However, the Office of Financial Aid makes every effort to provide funds to students as long as funds are available.

-FILE COMPLETE DEADLINES are critical dates to keep as they ensure financial aid is in place before the semester begins.
-They are often the last day of a current term to submit paperwork to ensure funding for that term.
+FILE COMPLETE DATES are critical dates to keep as they ensure financial aid is in place before the semester begins.
+They are often the BEST last day of a current term to submit paperwork to ensure funding for that term.